SupplyChainEngineerMSc/Media_player_with_adjustable_timestamps_for_subtitles/README.md

 ## Features

 - Play/Pause movie
-- Adjust subtitles with arrow keys
+- Adjust time of subtitles with arrow keys
-- Jump forward or backward in 15-second intervals
+- Jump forward or backward in playtime in 15-second intervals
 - Resume playback from a previously stopped position for the specific movie file
 - Fullscreen mode
 - Time tracking with historical data recorded in `movie_history.txt`